 How to dry wet wood

-- stand wood upright with lots of air drying space
+- Stand wood upright and position the wood with lots of air drying cracks.

 One time I had this entire yard filled with freshly pressure washed wood planks, but I left them on the lawn to dry.